Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Check out our Actio Standing desk hands review

 My package included a monitor stand.
 It stows away neatly underneath the Zest Desk for portability, though it took me a few minutes to figure out how to unlatch it and place it on the correct side up.
 In fact, it was the only challenge I faced when setting up the Zest Desk.
 This is to say the setup is intuitive and fast; just 30 seconds.

 To break down the Zest Desk it doesn’t take more than 30-45 seconds, and another 15-30 seconds to get it into the bag, which at times can be a bit fiddly but doable by all accounts, and without the help of anyone.

 As mentioned, I’m 6′ 2″.
 The Zest Desk, while perched on my desk, is still too low to provide the necessary height to bring my arms and eyes to their optimal position.
-However, it’s a reasonable stop gap measure.
-But since I don’t “hot desk“, meaning I have the same desk every day, there are alternatives to the Zest Desk that can accommodate my height better, such as the Taskmate Go, or equivalent there of (seen below).
+However, it’s a reasonable stop-gap measure.
+But since I don’t “hot desk“, meaning I have the same desk every day, there are alternatives to the Zest Desk that can accommodate my height better, such as the Taskmate Go, or the equivalent thereof (seen below).